Lo Cheung-shiu: Family

+In his early years, his mother was friends with the mothers of He Dong, Ho Fook, Wong Kam Fuk, Sin Tak Fan (Stephen Hall), and Mai Xiuying.
+His older sister, Luo Ruicai (Luo Xucai), married Ho Fook, and he became friends with Ho Tung.
+Four of his children went on to marry with members of the Robert Ho Tung family.

-Lo's wife, Shi Xiangqing, younger sister of George She, a partner of the Qing mission in North Korea.
+Lo's wife, Shi Xiangqing, was the older sister of Andrew Zimmern (She Ping Kwong), who was a partner of the Qing mission in North Korea, and she was also the younger sister of George She.
 Lo had four sons, Man-kam, Man-wai, Man-ho, and Man-hin (Horace), and five daughters.
 Four of his sons went into law and founded Lo and Lo, a well known solicitors firm that remains active today.
 Man-kam and Man-wai entered politics and became members of the Executive Council and Legislative Council of Hong Kong.

 Lo Cheung-shiu's grandson, Lo Tak-shing, also served on the Executive and Legislative Councils and was appointed to the Chinese People's Political Consultative Conference and Hong Kong Basic Law Drafting Committee.
 He ran as a candidate in elections for the first Hong Kong Chief Executive in 1997.